ilmanzo/suse_presentations/oqa_agnostic_tests/oqa_agnostic_tests.md

 	}
 ```

+- Small , testable functions with simple, straightforward logic.
-Simple, straightforward logic.
-You can see the test plan without reading the code.
+- You can see the test plan without reading the code.

 ---
-## side dish: Auxiliary libs
+## side dish: Auxiliary libs 🥕 🍅

 - **TAP** (Test Anything Protocol) runner and formatter: